Biting

 Other reasons your parrot may bite could be they are scared, been startled, jealous, in pain, feel under attack, or plain and simply YOU HAVE TAUGHT THEM!

-What you must learn to do is read your parrots body language, they show very good signs when they are about to bite/attack.
-All parrots signs are different but you may see your parrot’s eyes start pinning, cheeks blushing, feathers puffed up, wings spread open and body crouched low.
+What you must learn to do is read your parrot’s body language, they show very good signs when they are about to bite/attack.
+All parrot signs are different but you may see your parrot’s eyes start pinning, cheeks blushing, feathers puffed up, wings spread open and body crouched low.
 You must watch and learn your own parrot’s signs so you can learn to spot this behaviour.

 One thing i see many times is to move your parrot back to his cage or put him in a naughty room….I do not agree with this at all!

-Also with using different rooms to punish birds will only lead to problems.
-I have heard of people taking birds up to the bath room to sit on their own if they bite.
+Also, using different rooms to punish birds will only lead to problems.
+I have heard of people taking birds up to the bathroom to sit on their own if they bite.
 This will just make that room a “bad” place.
-So if you want to shower you bird or you need to take him upstairs again in the future he will think he has done something wrong.
+So if you want to shower your bird or you need to take him upstairs again in the future he will think he has done something wrong.

 GOOD LUCK!